Kettlebell Clean and Press

 Is the Kettlebell Clean and Press right for you?

-Intermediate athletes with KB clean and press proficiency.
+Intermediate athletes who have mastered the kettlebell clean and press separately.

 How to Program the Kettlebell Clean and Press